Livestock premium auction to benefit 4-H, FFA exhibitors

 The event is a joint effort of the Adams County 4-H Foundation and the Hastings Area Chamber of Commerce’s Agribusiness Council to benefit youth.

 Featured species are beef, sheep, swine, goats and market broilers.
-“Buyers” do not actually purchase the animals, but bid a premium to be paid directly to the individual 4-H’er in recognition of his or her hard work throughout the year.
+“Buyers” don’t actually purchase the animals, but bid a premium to be paid directly to the individual 4-H’er in recognition of his or her hard work throughout the year.

 Adams Central and Kenesaw FFA livestock exhibitors also are included in the auction.